A Guide to Driving Around Iceland

 Driving in Iceland, especially during the winter, can be challenging, and even more so for people who’ve never driven in snow or ice (not to mention on the wrong side of the road!).
 The harsh Icelandic winters make it surprisingly easy to get stuck or break down while driving if you aren’t careful, so caution is advised.

-During the summer months, the weather is much calmer.
+An Iceland self drive tour in summer is a less nerve-wracking option.
 However, drivers still have to watch out for Iceland’s native sheep, who love crossing the roads at a moment’s notice.

 Faced with this scenario, it’s always a good idea to join a guided tour and let someone else worry about the driving.